guidocecilio/neologism/branches/DRUPAL-6--2/sites/all/modules/rdfcck/README.txt

 foaf : http://xmlns.com/foaf/0.1/
 sioc: http://rdfs.org/sioc/ns#

 Go to Administer -> Content management -> Content types.
 Choose an existing content type and click on the tab "Manage RDF mappings".
-This page will give you an overview of the current mappings on your site.
-Assign the mappings to your content type and fields.
-Finally browse to node/{nid}/rdf where {nid} corresponds to a node of the type you just edited.
+This page will give you an overview of the current mappings for that particular content type.
+Assign the mappings to the content type and its fields using the autocomplete fields (available in evoc 6.x-1.0-alpha2).
+Finally, to get the RDF export browse to node/{nid}/rdf where {nid} corresponds to a node of the type you just edited.

 AUTHOR/MAINTAINER